homeservicewhiz/homeservicewhiz/src/pages/index.md

     background_color: primary
   - type: grid_section
     title: What our customers say
-    subtitle: The true reward of the work we do is not $.
-It is ...
+    subtitle: The true reward of the work we do is ...
     grid_items:
       - type: grid_item
         content: >